Blocky-mint/Blocky-mint.github.io/_pages/character-card-list.md

 - https://chatbots.neocities.org/

-Also, some recommended creator from a certain reddit user:
+second, some recommended creator from a certain reddit user:

 "Depends on your taste, but for quality-wise I heavily recommend